Dash11235/Utilities/MVCFramework/README.md

-This file creates a simple MVC framework in a given directory.
+This script creates a simple MVC framework for Java in a given directory.

 Usage: ./mvc.sh [DIRECTORY]